sdivakarrajesh/newman-reporter-json-summary/readme.md

 Usage:
 > newman run *collection* -r **json-summary** --**reporter-summary-json-export** *output*

-*Note: If reporter-json-summary-export parameter is not supplied, the output is written to a "newman" sub-folder and the file will contain the timestamp in its name*
+*Note: If reporter-summary-json-export parameter is not supplied, the output is written to a "newman" sub-folder and the file will contain the timestamp in its name*

 ---
 Schema of the output JSON: